Capital Gains Tax Valuation

 CGT Calculation on Gifted Properties

 Calculating CGT on a gifted property involves several key steps and considerations.
-It's important to understand these to ensure compliance and optimize tax outcomes when gifting property.
+It's important to understand these to ensure compliance and optimise tax outcomes when gifting property.

 1. Determining the Gain: